Monsterverse: Future

-In October 2017, Steven S. DeKnight (director and co-writer of Pacific Rim: Uprising) noted that there have been discussions about a cross-over between the Monsterverse and Pacific Rim franchise, however, he iterated it was all hypothetical possibilities.
+In October 2017, Steven S. DeKnight (director and co-writer of Pacific Rim Uprising) noted that there have been discussions about a cross-over between the Monsterverse and Pacific Rim franchise, however, he iterated it was all hypothetical possibilities.
 Guillermo del Toro (director and co-writer of Pacific Rim) had also expressed interest in Pacific Rim crossing over with the Monsterverse.
 In March 2019, when asked about the future of the Monsterverse, Garcia stated, "It's one brick at a time, each piece has to be as good as it can be, so right now it's all focused on this [Godzilla: King of the Monsters and Godzilla vs. Kong].
 But could there be?
 Yeah, that's the hope if the movies turn out really well."

 In February 2021, Wingard stated, "I know where we could go potentially with future films."
 However, he noted that the Monsterverse was created "to a certain degree" to lead towards Godzilla vs. Kong.
-Wingard added that the Monsterverse is at a "crossroads", stating, "It’s really at the point where audiences have to kind of step forward and vote for more of these things.
+Wingard added that the Monsterverse is at a "crossroads", stating, "It's really at the point where audiences have to kind of step forward and vote for more of these things.
 If this movie is a success obviously they will continue forward."

-In April 2024, Legendary announced that under their new contract with Apple TV+ they will proceed with a second season of Monarch: Legacy of Monsters, as well as multiple spin-off series.
+In April 2024, Legendary announced that under their new contract with Apple TV (at that time Apple TV+) they will proceed with a second season of Monarch: Legacy of Monsters, as well as multiple spin-off series.
 The following month, Legendary announced that development has commenced on a sequel to Godzilla x Kong: The New Empire, with Grant Sputore directing and slated for March 26, 2027.
 In October 2024, it was announced that a sequel to the cross-over comic series Justice League vs. Godzilla vs. Kong would be released in 2025.
 In March 2025, Legendary Comics announced a partnership with Titan Comics to expand Skull Island into a comic series titled Return to Skull Island.
 The first issues of Return to Skull Island and Justice League vs. Godzilla vs. Kong 2 were released on June 4, 2025.

+In December 2025, Legendary and Apple TV announced plans for a spin-off series focused on young Lee Shaw, with Wyatt Russell to reprise the role.
+The series will be set in 1984 and follow Shaw as he attempts to stop the Soviet Union from unleashing a new Titan on the U.S. Joby Harold, who oversees the Monsterverse on the Apple TV side, was named the series' showrunner.
+The series is also to feature Godzilla, with Hiro Matsuoka and Takemasa Arita serving as executive producers on behalf of Toho.